Konta sweeps Stephens off the court to reach French semis

 On Konta’s first match point, Stephens hit a forehand that was called in by the line judge.
 But the chair umpire came down and overruled the call after inspecting the mark on the clay.

 Konta has now reached the semifinals in three of the four Grand Slam tournaments after the Australian Open in 2016 and Wimbledon in 2017.

-She has never progressed to a final at a major but if she plays this way again, she’ll be tough to beat.
+She has never progressed to a final at a major.
+But if Konta plays this way again, she’ll be tough to beat.

 More AP Tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports